The Bankrate promise

 Depending on where you’re looking to buy, you might be able to find other assistance programs that can make your first home purchase more affordable.

 As one of the biggest cities in Kansas, Topeka, for example, might be on your short list.
-If so, it’s worth considering the Topeka Opportunity to Own (TOTO) program, which grants first-time homebuyers up to $30,000 to repair a home, under a few conditions:
+If so, it’s worth considering the Topeka Opportunity to Own (TOTO) program, which helps first-time homebuyers secure between $20,000 and $30,000 to repair a home, under a few conditions:

 - A maximum purchase price of $75,000

-- Eight hours of homebuyer and home maintenance education courses
+- 12 hours of homebuyer and home maintenance education courses

 - An income less than 80 percent of the area median income ($62,150 for a family of four)

 Help is also available in Leavenworth, with the city making a big push to attract first-time homebuyers since more than half of its residential properties are rentals.
-If you meet income limits, you might be eligible for up to $8,000 in grant funding for your home purchase.
+If you meet income limits, you might be eligible for up to $8,000 in grant funding for your home purchase, provided you can cover half the down payment cost.
 To keep the funds free and clear, all you’ll need to do is stay in the home for at least five years.

 Other first-time homebuyer loan programs

-In addition to exploring state and local homebuying assistance options, be sure to use Bankrate’s guide to first-time homebuyer loans and programs to see what you can qualify for on a national level.
+In addition to exploring state and local homebuying assistance options, use Bankrate’s guide to first-time homebuyer loans and programs to see what you can qualify for on a national level.